HyperBDR/docs/src/userguide/poc/failback-hyperbdr-pre-settings.md

 ## (Intranet VPN access)Test the network connectivity between the HyperBDR and the Failback Gateway Host

 ::: tip
-If the failback test environment is connected to the Intranet of the production site through Huawei Cloud VPN, perform this step to test the network connectivity between the HyperBDR and the universal storage failback gateway.
+If the failback test environment is connected to the Intranet of the production site through VPN, perform this step to test the network connectivity between the HyperBDR and the universal storage failback gateway.
 :::

 ### Verification test procedure